 The results of an IEE by a qualified evaluator must be considered by a school district; however, school personnel is not required to agree with the results, conclusions or recommendations of the IEE (IDEIA 300.502).
 Thus, in some cases, a parent may need to proceed to a due process hearing.
 Such action is likely to prove financially expensive and emotionally draining.
 Parents need to be prepared to appreciate that even when the IEE is especially well done, that a hearing officer may not rule against a school department.

 Parents should also appreciate that obtaining a thorough IEE may prove to be rather expensive.

-Getting an IEE is critical if parent/school district are “not on the same page”.
+Getting an IEE is critical if the parents and school district are “not on the same page.”

-Fortunately, in many cases, parents and school departments are able to work cooperatively to provide a free appropriate public education for the child within the least restrictive setting.
+Fortunately, in many cases, parents and school departments can work cooperatively to provide a free appropriate public education for the child within the least restrictive setting.
 When the parents and the school department’s IEP, members are not on the same page, an obtaining an IEE is a critical component of the process of analysis.

 Dr. Steve C. Imber is completing his 40th year as a Professor of Special Education at Rhode Island College.
 He has been a full professor since 1982 and especially after dinner!

 He has published many articles in national journals and magazines including Behavior Disorders, Exceptional Children, Exceptional Parent Magazine, the Journal of Learning Disabilities and LRPs 15th National Annual Convention Proceedings.